-SEA-ICE AS LUSCIOUS MEADOW ?
+SEA-ICE AS LUSCIOUS MEADOW?

-Alterra's new marine science study originates from our earlier projects in which a standard pattern was seen of extremely high top predator abundance in ice-covered areas.
+IMARES's new marine science study originates from our earlier projects in which a standard pattern was seen of extremely high top predator abundance in ice-covered areas.
 Apparently, in the under-ice environment, abundant food is available for whales, seals and birds.
 Such a finding contradicts results of oceanographic studies that consistently show low abundance of algae in the water under the ice.
 Algae are the 'grass of the sea' and as such the starting point of foodwebs on which all other life forms depend.

 The explanation has to be sought in algae that grow within and on the undersurfae of the icefloes.
 Growth of these ice-algae cannot be measured by traditional methods.
 Often, it is assumed that ice-algae in the cold water under the snow-covered floes receive too little light to have a major significance.
 Top predators, however, tell a different story.
-Since the productivity of ice-algae cannot be properly measured, Alterra's new project aims to unravel the foodweb step by step from the top down.
+Since the productivity of ice-algae cannot be properly measured, our current project aims to unravel the foodweb step by step from the top down.
 Studies of the abundance of marine birds and mammals will be combined with studies of their diet and investigations of abundance of available prey (krill, fish, ..) closely under the ice.
-In turn, prey captured will be analysed for stomach contents.
+Stomach contents of captured prey will also be analysed.

-ICE-NET

-To realize this study approach, Alterra has constructed a special ice-net that can be towed closely along the undersurface of the sea-ice (Surface and Under-Ice Trawl - SUIT) Over the next few years, SUIT will be used in GLOBEC cruises on the ice-breaking research vessel Polarstern.
-Evidently this is a challenge because risks for damage or loss of the net are considerable.
-On the other end of the balance however, lies better and urgently required understanding of the importance of sea-ice areas for the Antarctic ecosystem.
+ICE-NET (SUIT) To realize this study approach, we have constructed a special ice-net that can be towed closely along the undersurface of the sea-ice (Surface and Under-Ice Trawl - SUIT) Over the next few years, SUIT will be used in GLOBEC cruises on the ice-breaking research vessel Polarstern.
+Evidently this is a challenge because the risks for damage or loss of the net are considerable.
+The reward, however, is a better and urgently required understanding of the importance of sea-ice areas for the Antarctic ecosystem.
 Such knowledge is needed to interpret potential impacts of for example climatic change or fisheries.
-SUIT was successfully operated in young ice in early 2004, and will be put to heavier tests in the winter 2006 GLOBEC expedition.
+SUIT was successfully operated in young ice in early 2004, and will be put to heavy tests in winter-conditions in the 2006 GLOBEC expedition.